Back to blog

 Good AI candidates usually share four traits.
 The task is repeatable.
 The data is available.
 The result can be evaluated.
 A human escalation path exists for uncertain cases.
 If those traits are missing, the roadmap should first address process design, data readiness, or governance.

 Start with narrow pilots: internal search, document classification, support routing, lead qualification, anomaly detection, or operations copilots.
 Then expand only after the pilot proves accuracy, adoption, and operational value.
+For agentic workflows, use the governance patterns in the Enterprise AI Agent Governance guide before giving systems tool access.

 Common Mistakes To Avoid